![]() Hip pain: most of us have experienced it, and if you're reading this, you are probably still suffering from hip discomfort.

 0 Comments

 Most movement activities involve standing on your feet.
-And just with a good building, a strong foundation is needed to keep your structures stable and healthy.
+And just like the foundation of a good building, a strong foundation for your body is needed to keep your structures stable and healthy.
 A poor foundation leads to early breakdown of all structures.
-If your foot foundation tends to roll to the inside excessively, you are a pronator.
-If instead it tends to roll to the outside, you are a supinator.
+If your feet tend to roll to the inside excessively, you are a pronator.
+If instead they tend to roll to the outside, you are a supinator.
 The easiest way to find this out is to walk barefoot with wet feet on concrete.

 Kimberly